kdgerona/Form-Builder-API/README.md

 # Form Builder API
 The Form Builder API is used as the backend for the app that enables users to create any type of form and digitize the data collection process.

 > Note: This API is already integrate with a database (MongoDB).
-To successfully run the app you need to run your own MongoDB Database.
+To successfully run the app you need to spin up your own MongoDB Database.

 ## Getting started and run the app